 Crossing to the If Castle and the Frioul islands

-20 minutes from Marseille by boat, you will discover the Frioul Archipelago composed of 4 islands: Ratonneau, Pomègues, If and Tiboulen.
+20 minutes away from Marseille by boat, you will discover the Frioul Archipelago composed of 4 islands: Ratonneau, Pomègues, If and Tiboulen.

 Regular shuttles 7/7 by boat from the Vieux Port (20 minutes crossing for If and 30 minutes for Frioul).
 All departures depend on the weather.

-The Château d’If: a former fortress built on an island in opposite of Marseille under François I in 1524 became a prison in the 17th century.
+The Château d’If: a former fortress built on an island in opposite of Marseille under François I in 1524 that became a prison in the 17th century.
 The novel by Alexandre Dumas, “the Count of Monte Cristo” made it famous all over the world.
 The parapet walk offers a breathtaking view of Marseille and its bay.
 The National Monuments Center opens the doors of this mythical place.

 From mid-September to mid-March the castle is closed on Mondays.
 There is a charge for access to the island, tickets are on sale on the island or online.

 Europeans under 26 years old: free of charge excluding transport.

 Regulated and paying access to the Château d’if (in addition to the ticket for the crossing)

 More information: Château d’If ticket office